-“Institutions are the stuff of social and economic life.
+Institutions are the stuff of social and economic life.
 Many influential organizations, including the World Bank, have recognized the importance of institutions for economic development.
-Nobel Prizes have been awarded to Ronald Coase, Simon Kuznets, Gunnar Myrdal, Douglass North, Elinor Ostrom and Oliver Williamson for their pioneering work in institutional economics.
+Nobel Prizes have been awarded to Ronald Coase, Simon Kuznets, Gunnar Myrdal, Friedrich Hayek, Douglass North, Elinor Ostrom and Oliver Williamson, who have all made major contributions to institutional economics.

 The Journal of Institutional Economics is devoted to the study of the nature, role and evolution of institutions in the economy, including firms, states, markets, money, households and other vital institutions and organizations.
-It welcomes contributions by all schools of thought that can contribute to our understanding of the features, development and functions of real world economic institutions and organizations.
+It welcomes contributions by all schools of thought and academic disciplines that can contribute to our understanding of the features, development and functions of real world economic institutions and organizations.

 The Journal of Institutional Economics promotes theoretical and empirical research that enhances our understanding of the nature, origin, role and evolution of socio-economic institutions.
-Ideas from many disciplines, such as anthropology, biology, geography, history, politics, psychology, philosophy, social theory and sociology, as well as economics itself, are important for this endeavor.
+Ideas from many disciplines, such as anthropology, biology, geography, history, law, politics, psychology, philosophy, social theory and sociology, as well as economics itself, are important for this endeavor.

 Papers with some formal content will be considered if it is fully explained for a general readership, the mathematics is consigned as much as possible to appendices, the assumptions have sufficient grounding in reality, and the paper enhances our understanding of past, present, or feasible socio-economic institutions.
-The Journal of Institutional Economics is not interested in the advancement of formal or econometric technique for their own sake.”
+The Journal of Institutional Economics is not interested in the advancement of formal or econometric technique for their own sake.